camunda/camunda/docs/src/java-client/get-started.md

 Before you begin to setup your project, please start the broker.

-If you are using Docker with [zeebe-docker-compose], then cd into the `simple-monitor` subdirectory, and run `docker-compose up`.
+If you are using Docker with [zeebe-docker-compose], then change into the `simple-monitor` subdirectory, and run `docker-compose up`.

 If you are not using Docker, run the start up script `bin/broker` or `bin/broker.bat` in the distribution.